Martin-Jung/Homepage/hugo/content/post/2018_DataScienceInGoogleCloud.md

 +++

 Anyone analysing __big data__ (buzzword, here refereed to as data too big to load into memory) soon will come to the realization that processing such data requires a lot of computational resources.
 During my PhD I mainly worked with the local high-performance-computer (HPC) at the University of Sussex.
-Yet our little HPC increasingly suffers from the [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) with more and more people requesting computation time on the few available nodes.
+A couple of years into my PhD and I increasingly realized that our little HPC suffers from the [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) with more and more people requesting computation time on a few available nodes.
 That and also the tendency to have limited flexibility for running customized code (no root access, outdated modules and libraries, little space on the home drive to set up virtual environments, etc. ...) has made me quite frustrated and willing to switch to the "Cloud" for accessing computing resources.
 \

 Cloud computing these days is well established, but mainly concentrated in the hands of three leading US firms.
 As far as I am aware one basically has to choose between Amazon AWS, Microsoft Azure and Google Cloud programs.
 Each have their own benefits and I leave it to the reader to search elsewhere for information on which one to chose.